Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of a full name, given a local context (ISO2 country code).*
+*Returns the most likely gender of a full name, according to its geographic context.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*